tqgminh/aspect_detection_weakly_supervised/README.md

 * **Restaurant**: General, Restaurant, Food, Drinks, Location, Ambience, Sevice
 * **Hotel**: General, Room amenities, Service, Rooms, Location, Food & Drinks, Facilities

 Note that we only use sentences that refer to one aspect of a domain.
-Because training does not need labeled data, we crawled more reviews about restaurant on [Tripadvisor](https://www.tripadvisor.com.vn/) for more efficient training.
+Because training does not need labeled data, we crawled more reviews about hotels on [Tripadvisor](https://www.tripadvisor.com.vn/) for more efficient training.

 # How to run